yangyaczz/snspeedrun/README.md

 📱 Open <http://localhost:3000> to see the app.

 > 👩‍💻 Rerun `yarn deploy` whenever you want to deploy new contracts to the frontend.
+If you haven't made any contract changes, you can run `yarn deploy:reset` for a completely fresh deploy.

 ---

 ## Checkpoint 1: 🏵Your Token 💵

-> 👩‍💻 Edit `YourToken.cairo` to reuse the **ERC20** token standard from OpenZeppelin.
-To accomplish this, you can use [`Cairo Components`](https://book.cairo-lang.org/ch16-02-00-composability-and-components.html) to embed the `ERC20` logic inside your contract.
+> 👩‍💻 Look at `YourToken.cairo` how it reuses the **ERC20** token standard from OpenZeppelin.
+To accomplish this, we used [`Cairo Components`](https://book.cairo-lang.org/ch16-02-00-composability-and-components.html) to embed the `ERC20` logic inside your contract.

-> Mint **2000** (\* 10 \*\* 18) to your frontend address using the `constructor()`.
+> You have to mint **2000** (\* 10 \*\* 18) to your frontend address using the `constructor()`.
 In devnet, by default we choose the first pre-deployed account: `0x64b48806902a367c8598f4f95c305e8c1a1acba5f082d294a43793113115691`, to deploy the contracts.
 In order to complete this checkpoint, you need to connect to devnet using the same address.
 In testnet, you can use your own address to deploy the contracts.
 Edit the .env file in the `snfoundry` package to set the `ACCOUNT_ADDRESS_SEPOLIA` to your own address.

 (Your frontend address is the address in the top right of <http://localhost:3000>)

-> You can `yarn deploy` to deploy your contract until you get it right.
+> You can `yarn deploy:reset` to deploy your contract until you get it right.

 ### 🥅 Goals